 World's Largest Catsup Bottle

-Built in 1949 in this former catsup company town, the World's Largest Catsup Bottle celebrated its 50th Anniversary in 1999.
+Built in 1949 in this former catsup company town, the World's Largest Catsup Bottle celebrated its 65th anniversary in 2014.
 It's the water tower at the old Brooks Catsup Plant and headquarters.
-In the late 70s, Brooks Foods slipped out of town and relocated to Mount Summit, Indiana -- but their Condiment Monolith remained.
+In the late 1970s Brooks Foods slipped out of town and relocated to Mount Summit, Indiana -- but their Condiment Monolith remained.

-The bottle has cast its benevolent shadow over the town like some pagan idol.
-Legend has it that it can cause red hair in the unborn, as pregnant women passing too close to it have discovered.
+Legend has it that the bottle can cause red hair in the unborn, as pregnant women passing too close to it have discovered.

-The bottle had deteriorated in recent decades, faded and peeling.
-In 1995, volunteers raised money to repaint and restore it, modeling it after an original 1949 Brooks catsup bottle provided by a sympathetic bottle collector.
+By the early 1990s the bottle had deteriorated, faded and peeling.
+In 1995 volunteers raised money to repaint and restore it in time for its 50th birthday, modeling it after an original 1949 Brooks catsup bottle provided by a sympathetic bottle collector.

 The bottle's long-time owner put it up for sale in 2013; the city of Collinsville is interested, but doesn't have the cash.
 The bottle was back in the news in 2014, up for sale again.